exkcd/CS212/ch06/assignment.md

 ## Assignments

 **Lab 7:** These labs are a showcase of stacks and how to use them.
 The first lab takes a number like '1337' and reverses the order of the digits to '7331'.
 The second lab take a sentence like 'The quick brown fox.
 He jumped over the lazy dog.' and reverses the order of the words in a sentence.

+**Project 05:** Create an interactive to-do list using a PriorityQueue data structure.
+The interactive test driver loop should have functions that:

+1. add tasks
+2. remove tasks by specific id
+3. edit tasks
+4. view a specific task
+5. view the entire list of tasks
+6. view the next task using an iterator